Bodily integrity: Human rights

 Two key international documents protect these rights: the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
-Further the Convention on the Rights of Persons with Disabilities also requires protection of physical and mental integrity.
+Furthermore, the Convention on the Rights of Persons with Disabilities also requires protection of physical and mental integrity.

-The Human Rights and Constitutional Rights project, funded by Columbia Law School, has defined four main areas of potential bodily integrity abuse by governments.
-These are: Right to Life, Slavery and Forced Labor, Security of One's Person, Torture and Inhumane, Cruel or Degrading Treatment or Punishment.

 Women's rights

 Though bodily integrity is afforded to every human being, women are more often affected in violations of it, via unwanted pregnancy, and limited access to contraception.
-These principles were addressed in the CCL Working Conference on Women's Rights as Human Rights.
-The conference defined bodily integrity as a right deserved by all women: "bodily integrity unifies women and that no woman can say that it does not apply to them".
+These principles were addressed in the 1997 Irish Council for Civil Liberties Working Conference on Women's Rights as Human Rights, which defined bodily integrity as a right deserved by all women: "bodily integrity unifies women and ... no woman can say that it does not apply to them."

 As defined by the conference participants, the following are bodily integrity rights that should be guaranteed to women: